 Time-bound: Set a definite time-frame for achieving this goal, e.g., Reduce the risks of data breaches in my company by 75% in 3 months.

-At the end of the period, you should analyze the results and reflect upon the goal.
+At the end of the period, you should analyse the results and reflect upon the goal.
 If you chose a specific type of training but didn’t reach the desired results, you might want to consider trying another one next time.
-However, our experience indicates that the highest chances of success regarding security awareness are given by automatic training simply because it supports a sustained learning behavior that is not limited by a one-time session.
+However, our experience indicates that the highest chances of success regarding security awareness are given by automatic training simply because it supports a sustained learning behaviour that is not limited by a one-time session.

-Information security is an area of interest for any online business and organization.
+Information security is an area of interest for any online business and organisation.
 It’s not a matter of if, but when your data could leak because of a cyberattack.
 Knowing the field of cybersecurity is essential regardless of the domain of activity and is an increasingly important skill in a society dominated by technology.
 Being the victim of a cyberattack has costly consequences and can lead to business disruption, so instilling appropriate information security protocols involves hands-on experience.
 Employees should know how to handle their computer and all the applications they work with on a daily basis; but how can they avoid a cyberattack if they’ve never been a victim?
 The best way is to simulate these attacks and get them ready for the real ones.
 No classical security training could provide your employees with such knowledge, so, once again, eLearning is the way to go.

 Hopefully, by now, you have a clearer understanding of how to choose the best method to deliver security awareness training in your company.
 Our expertise in the field guarantees that practical knowledge, which is provided online in this case, is absolute in decreasing security risks.
 As mentioned before, this method we described could be applied to other training areas to help you make up your mind.